HIV stands for Human Immunodeficiency Virus.

 You can find out if you have been infected with HIV by having a blood test.
 The test not only looks for the HIV virus (antigen) itself but also for antibodies to the virus.
 Antibodies are made in your blood when an infection has got into your body.

-It normally takes 12 weeks (3 months) for HIV antibodies to show up in the blood.
+It could take up to 12 weeks (3 months) for HIV antibodies to show up in the blood tests.
 However HIV antigens (the HIV virus) may be present and detectable in your blood from as little as 4 weeks after infection.
 How quickly HIV antigens or antibodies can be detected in your blood varies from person to person, and therefore HIV may not be detected, even though the infection is there, before 12 weeks from when you might have been exposed to HIV.
 This is called the window period.

 Results of the test